BrianHanke/oiio_win_batch/README.md

 Batch script to easily build OpenImageIO on Windows.

 The project path is hardcoded to `C:\Source\oiio` for now.
 It's easy enough to change it via find and replace if desired.
-(Note that if you do change the paths it will mess up the libpng step since that has a reference to `C:\Source\oiio\zlib` in the source.
-You could probably create a symlink to work around this.)

 # Build Guide